adrianmartinsen/AustraliaBlog/content/posts/long-way-down-under-part-1/index.md

 date: 2025-03-02T03:25:00+01:00
 ---
 The days is finally here.
 It's time to pack our bags and head Down Under.
-Some tears were shed as we made our goodbye's, but we are leaving with blessing's and love.
-Everyone has said we are crazy and brave for doing this.
+Some tears were shed as we made our goodbyes, but we are leaving with blessings and love.
+Everyone has said we are crazy and/or brave for doing this.
 Some have expressed jealousy (but in a good way).
 It is clear that most people think of doing something like this - packing up and exchanging your life for another.
-It is also clear that most people also leave it at that.
+It is also clear that most people leave it at that.
 A thought and no more.
 I guess we are both lucky and privileged to be able to do this.
 Alright, enough moral philosophy.
 Let's see how we got on.

 ## Part 1: Oslo to Bangkok